EPCCed/2020-12-14-archer2-developers-online/_episodes/04-submission.md

 ### Header section: `#SBATCH`

-As for most other scheduler systems, job submission scripts in SLURM consist of a header section with the shell specification and options to the submission command (`sbatch` in this case) followed by the body of the script that actually runs the commands you want.
+As for most other scheduler systems, job submission scripts in Slurm consist of a header section with the shell specification and options to the submission command (`sbatch` in this case) followed by the body of the script that actually runs the commands you want.
 In the header section, options to `sbatch` should be prepended with `#SBATCH`.

-Here is a simple example script that runs the `xthi` program that shows process and thread placement across two nodes.
+Here is a simple example script that runs the `xthi` program, which shows process and thread placement, across two nodes.

-**TODO** Check options.
-Is `--exclusive` needed?

 ```
 #!/bin/bash
-#SBATCH -job-name=my_mpi_job
+#SBATCH --job-name=my_mpi_job
 #SBATCH --nodes=2
 #SBATCH --ntasks-per-node=128
+#SBATCH --cpus-per-task=1
 #SBATCH --time=0:10:0
 #SBATCH --account=t01